ashiskray/rotate-pdf-pages-by-page-no./README.md

-# Rotaete Pdf Pages 90* or 180* or 270* with the given page number
+# Rotaete Pdf LL THW  Pages 90* or 180* or 270*

-This project demonstrate how to rotate pdf pages with given page number by using the PyPDF2 library.
+This project demonstrate how to rotate pdf pages by using the PyPDF2 library.

 ## Features